equinor/intro-to-software-development/course_documentation/exercises/1_setup_package_structure.md

   - Version control
   - Distributed
   - Snapshots
-  - What is the hashes and tags
+  - What are the hashes and tags
   - Commit messages
   - git status
   - git log